retrocomputacion/retrobbs/readme.md

 - *ASCII* and *PETSCII* text files
 - *PETMate* and C syntax *PETSCII* screens

-`config.ini` paramater keys:
+`config.ini` parameter keys:

 | key | description
 |:---:|:---
 | `entryZpath` | Path to the slideshow files

 ### Function FILES:
-Display the list of program files in a directory, the user selected file will be transferred to memory.
+Display the list of program files in a directory, the user-selected file will be transferred to memory.

 `config.ini` parameter keys: